 Included: Hotel transfer, guide, champagne, 360 views

 This attraction in itself is probably one of the reasons why the destination became so popular in the first place.
-According to several local guides I spoke with, it was really the Instagram shots of hot air balloons at sunrise that blew up tourism in the region (pun intended).
+According to several local guides I spoke with, Tourism blew up after several pictures of Cappadocia air ballon tours started to circulate on Instagram.

 Although we decided to watch the hot air balloons rise from our hotel, it is definitely an experience that seems to be worth the hype.
 There’s nothing more magical than seeing all of the aforementioned valleys, villages, and rock formations while the sun comes up over the horizon.